 McClarien joined The Ounce of Prevention Fund in 2010 as the education coordinator for Early Head Start and Head Start grantee support services, where she supported school readiness of children by providing guidance, technical assistance, mentoring, and training partner programs.
 Under her leadership in 2012, The Ounce of Prevention Fund started the Healthy Parents & Babies Program, which provides services to children ages 0-3 and doula services to pregnant women.
 She began her career as a child advocate at the Migrant Head Start Program in Cobden, Illinois and has more than 20 years of experience in early childhood serving as a child advocate specialist, Head Start teacher, home visitor, education coordinator, site director, program manager, and Head Start grantee director.

 She holds a bachelor’s degree in early childhood education from Southern Illinois University and a master’s degree in teaching, learning and assessment from National Louis University.

 Chicago Public Schools

-Leslie McKinily is the director of program operations for the Office of Early Childhood at Chicago Public Schools (CPS).
-Prior to serving in this role, she was responsible for overseeing the Head Start program for the district.
+Leslie McKinily is the deputy chief for the Office of Early Childhood at Chicago Public Schools (CPS).
+Prior to serving in this role, she was the director of programs with CPS and was responsible for overseeing the Head Start program for the district.
 In addition, she has over 22 years working in various roles within early childhood education.